RandomStudio/tether/README.md

 ## Architecture
 By using Tether, we can approach digital art/media installations as **distributed systems**, applying a **publish / subscribe pattern** and **event-based programming** to coordinate the independent pieces of software and hardware that commonly comprise these systems.

 This facilitates a wide variety of system architectures in practice.
 Tether makes it easy to build very simple systems with one-way communcation: one application talking to another.
 It's also possible to implement very rigidly-structured systems comprising strict request/response sequences.
-Or any wild topology you can come up with (multiple producers, multiple consumers, etc.).
+Or any topology you can come up with (multiple producers, multiple consumers, etc.).

 ## Freedom, but with sensible defaults
 Tether applies some light _standardisation_ of some existing, well established technologies such as [MQTT](https://mqtt.org/) (for messaging) and [MessagePack](https://msgpack.org/index.html) (for serialised data).
 By picking a standard, we can provide a set of libraries and tools to make this infrastructure simple to use.

-Tether makes our software more reliable and easier to re-use.
+Tether makes our software more reliable and easier to re-use between projects.

 ---